Contact HM Revenue and Customs (HMRC) if you have a query about a tax decision.

 You can get advice or professional help first if you don’t understand the decision.

-You may be able to appeal against a tax decision you disagree with.
+You can then appeal against a tax decision you disagree with.
 This can also be done by someone who deals with your taxes, for example an accountant.

 You can appeal against some decisions about:

 - your tax bill, for example Self Assessment, Corporation Tax, VAT

 - a claim for tax relief

 - a request for information or to check your business records

 - a penalty, for example if you paid your tax late, or filed your tax return late

 HMRC will write to tell you if you can appeal.
 You normally have 30 days to appeal.